LeeAoshuang/iCloudSync/README.md

     - (void)iCloudFilesDidChange:(NSMutableArray *)files withNewFileNames:(NSMutableArray *)fileNames

 ### iCloud File Conflict
-When uploading multiple files to iCloud there is a possibility that files may exist both locally and in iCloud - causing a conflict. iCloud Document Sync can handle most conflict cases and will report the action taken in the log.
-When iCloud Document Sync can't figure out how to resolve the file conflict (this happens when both the modified date and contents are the same), it will pass the files and relevant information to you using this delegate method.
+When uploading multiple files to iCloud there is a possibility that files may exist both locally and in iCloud - causing a conflict. iCloudSync can handle most conflict cases and will report the action taken in the log.
+When iCloudSync can't figure out how to resolve the file conflict (this happens when both the modified date and contents are the same), it will pass the files and relevant information to you using this delegate method.
 The delegate method contains two NSDictionaries, one which contains information about the iCloud file, and the other about the local file.
 Both dictionaries contain the same keys with the same types of objects stored at each key:
 * `fileContent` contains the NSData of the file.
 * `fileURL` contains the NSURL pointing to the file.
 This could possibly be used to gather more information about the file.
 * `modifiedDate` contains the NSDate representing the last modified date of the file.